a review by Jeffrey Overstreet

 Cuarón’s movie introduces us to Tenoch (Diego Luna) and Julio (Gael Garcia Bernal), two foolish adolescents on the verge of manhood.
 They’re whole-heartedly fulfilling the cultural stereotype of chauvinistic, manipulative, self-centered Mexican men.
 I don’t mean to offend anyone — it is an unfortunate stereotype, and I know there are many exceptions.
 But for Cuarón, it is a clear and ugly fact — the men who run the country are hard-hearted, sexist pigs who don’t play by the rules they force upon everyone else.

 Like their neglectful fathers and the hypocritical politicians, Tenoch and Julio see women as commodities.
 The movie opens with them thrashing about with their girlfriends in “good-bye sex”, before the girls leave for vacation in Italy.
 Before it’s over, they demand faithfulness from the girls.
-But as soon as the girls have departed, the boys are off to find new sex targets.
+But as soon as the girls have departed, the boys are off to achieve new sexual conquests.
 Now we know what these losers are really capable of.

-Tenoch and Julio share an off-the-charts testosterone level — all they do is fantasize about sex and make passes at pretty girls… and married women as well.
+Tenoch and Julio share an off-the-charts testosterone level — all they do is fantasize about sex and make passes at attractive women, married or otherwise.
 Like typical teenage boys, they still amuse themselves by waving their flatulence at each other and giggling like school kids at naughty words and double entendres.
 Their friendship is so intimate that a sunny afternoon is all the excuse they need for masturbating together by the pool.
 Yes… on camera.
 I warned you — it is a very explicit film.

 One day, they invite Luisa, the attractive 28-year-old wife of a writer, to go with them to the beach for some fooling around.
 She waves them off at first.
 But when a tragedy rocks her lonely existence, she calls Tenoch and asks if the invitation is still open.
 Before long, the boys are drooling over her in the car while they whisk her away to Heaven’s Mouth — a beach they have invented merely as an excuse to take her away.